 Now that you have a better understanding of how your camera captures an image for you.
 There are three major concepts that you’ll need to develop or build upon; technical skills, artistic skills, and personality.
 In the next article we’ll start developing your technical skills as a photographer.

-This blog article contains affiliate links, meaning if you purchase something though these links I will receive a small commission for my recommendation from the store you make the purchase through.
-If you would like to learn about affiliate marketing and monetizing your own blog or website this is the training course I took.
+This blog article contains affiliate links, meaning if you purchase something through these links I will receive a small commission for my recommendation from the store you make the purchase through.